Listen to this article

 -

-Senior Dog: Imagine a 12-year-old Labrador with arthritis.
-This pet might need biannual vet visits, costing $428 annually, and monthly arthritis medication costing $50.
-A special diet could add another $300 yearly, bringing the total to over $1,500.
+Senior Dog: Imagine a 12-year-old Labrador with arthritis and developing cataracts.
+This pet might need biannual vet visits, costing $428 annually, and monthly arthritis medication costing $50 ($600 annually).
+A special joint-support diet could add another $300 yearly.
+Furthermore, quarterly visits to a veterinary ophthalmologist to monitor the cataracts could add another $400 per year.
+The total annual cost could easily exceed $1,728.
+This doesn't include potential emergency vet visits for sudden flare-ups of arthritis or other age-related issues.

 -

-Senior Cat with Kidney Disease: For a senior cat with chronic kidney issues, costs could include $276 for vet visits, $600 for a specialized diet, and an additional $300 for medications, totaling approximately $1,200 annually.
+Senior Cat with Kidney Disease: For a senior cat with chronic kidney issues, costs could include $276 for vet visits, $600 for a specialized diet, and an additional $300 for medications (like phosphate binders or anti-nausea medication), totaling approximately $1,176 annually.
+However, kidney disease often requires subcutaneous fluid administration at home, which adds the cost of fluids, needles, and syringes.
+These supplies can easily add another $100-$200 per year.
+Furthermore, if the cat experiences a kidney crisis, hospitalization and intensive care can cost thousands of dollars.

 Common Mistakes and Considerations